Watch Shop: History

-The company was initially registered under the name of S D K Jewellers Ltd., and launched as part of the Reading-based jewellery retailer SDK Jewellers, which was founded in 1991 by Sham Naib.
+The Watch Shop was initially registered under the name of SDK Jewellers Ltd., and launched as part of the Reading-based jewellery retailer SDK Jewellers, which was founded in 1991 by Sham Naib.

-Naib's son, Kishore Naib, joined the business in 2007 and established the website www.watchshop.com.
+Naib's son, Kishore Naib, joined the business in 2007 and established the company's website.
 SDK Jewellers was officially renamed Watch Shop Ltd. in January 2013.

 In June 2011, the company launched its first TV ad campaign, which aired across UK digital channels including ITV2, E4, More4 and Sky News.

-Aurum Holdings is the UK's largest luxury jeweller and owns retailers such as Goldsmiths, Mappin & Webb and Watches of Switzerland.
-It purchased the company in 2014.
+Three years later, Watch Shop was purchased by Aurum Holdings, the largest luxury jeweller in the United Kingdom.

 In April 2017, the company began selling sunglasses from designer brands including Ray-Ban, Nike and Emporio Armani.

-Charitable activities
+Philanthropic efforts

 In March 2011, the company partnered with Casio to raise relief funds for the 2011 Tohoku earthquake and tsunami.

 In September 2016, the company worked with Guess watches and the Get In Touch Foundation to raise money for Breast Cancer Awareness.